fhsinchy/deno-blog/README.md

     └── home.ts
 ```

-There are seven directories in the project:
+There are eight directories in the project -

 - `api` contains `server.ts`, responsible for initiating the application instance.
-It also registers three universal middleware.
+It also registers four universal middleware.
 - `controllers` directory contains logic for all the api endpoints.
-Logic for a certain endpoint is encapsulated inside relevantly named file.
+Logic for a certain endpoint is encapsulated inside relevantly named files.
   - `auth.ts` contains logic regarding registration of users and generation of JWT tokens.
   - `blogs.ts` contains logic regarding CRUD operations of blog posts.
 - `db` directory contains necessary code for connecting to the database.
+- `docker-entrypoint-initdb.d` contains sql files for initializing the database.
 - `helpers` contains small helper functions for reusability.
 - `middleware` directory contains middleware functions for reusability.
   - `authorize.ts` handles validation of JWT tokens.